-Marble is the traditional material for use in food working and storage areas.
+The worktop choice for those that love to cook!Marble is the traditional material for use in food working and storage areas.
 For hundreds of years before modern refrigeration marble was used as cold shelves in the pantries of the manor houses up and down the country and marble is still today favoured by pastry chefs and chocolatiers for it's cool, smooth, hygienic surface.
+It ages beautifully, and is the ideal surface for those who like a comfortable look.

 Today you can have all your kitchen worktops in a marble of your choice from dozens of difference marble types.
-Perhaps the best known is Carrara Marble with is white background and grey vein, a marble you will have seen in many different places from sculptures to table tops on old singer sewing machine bases.
+Perhaps the best known is Carrara Marble with is white background and grey vein, a marble you will have seen in many different places from Micheal Angelo sculptures to table tops on old singer sewing machine bases.
 It's no surprise there are rare marbles that command a high price but you may not be aware that marbles that are more readily available often work out to be less expensive than the same worktops in a branded man made quartz!
-And you have the natural beauty and provinense that only a real stone can give.
+And you have the natural beauty and provenance that only a real stone can give.

 For further information of how to care for natural marble worktops please follow this link